Skip to content

 In general, all packages (should) follow the semantic versioning standard, which means that the version number is split into three parts: x.y.z where x is the major version, y is the minor version and z is the patch version.

 Finally, we also need to discuss dependency resolution, which is the process of figuring out which packages are compatible.
-This is a non-trivial problem, and there exist a lot of different algorithms for doing this.
-If you have ever thought that pip and conda were taking a long time to install something, then it is probably because they were trying to figure out which packages are compatible with each other.
-For example, if you try to install
+This is a complex problem with various algorithms.
+If pip or conda take a long time to install packages, it's likely due to the dependency resolution process.
+For example, attempting to install

 pip install "matplotlib >= 3.8.0" "numpy <= 1.19" --dry-run